Geodata for Human Rights Winter School: 10-14 February 2025

 - Explain your research interests and professional goals.

-- Please cite a minimum of two research papers that have inspired you and are relevant to your interests.
+Discuss why you are interested in the winter school program. - Please cite a minimum of two research papers that have inspired you and are relevant to your interests.
 Below are further references which can also inspire your motivation letter.

 Pre-reading list